(Debts Under $250,000)

 If the Trustee and the debtor agree that a consumer proposal is the best option, then the Trustee and the debtor will decide how much of a monthly payment you are able to afford.
 That payment will be compared to the total amount of your unsecured debt to determine how many months you will be required to pay.
 If the numbers appear reasonable for both you and your creditors, the trustee will prepare the documents necessary to file a proposal to your creditors.

 Please take note that Directive No. 11R2, Appendix A, has been updated to reflect the Superintendent’s standards for the year 2012.
-The examples in Appendix B of the Directive have also been revised.
+The examples in Appendix B of the Directive have also been revised as of 2016.

 Note: If you experience difficulty accessing the link, cut and paste the link directly into your browser’s address line.

 Once you have filed a proposal, none of your unsecured creditors can garnish your wages or take you to court until the proposal has been dealt with.
 In fact, if your wages are being garnished and you file a consumer proposal, the garnishment on your wages will be stopped.